CBMR-Single-Cell-Omics-Platform/GEO-submission-guide/GEO_submission/scRNAseq_GEOsubmissionGuide.md

 ## General timeline
 * [FAQ](https://www.ncbi.nlm.nih.gov/geo/info/faq.html#whenaccessions)
 * Depositing your data on GEO is a prerequisite for getting your article published
-* You should allow for *at least* two weeks before the GEO submission is publically available:
+* You should allow for up to two weeks before the GEO submission is publically available:
   * One week for collecting information, preparing and submitting files
   * One week for review of your GEO submission and making changes if necessary